echoreader/bytehuman.blog/posts/information-security-policy-example-small-business.md

 I run a tabletop drill every six months 30 minutes, pizza provided.

+> Also check out [Types of Threats in Network Security](https://bytehuman.blog/types-of-threat-in-network-security/) — an article that covers a similar topic and complements this one.

 ## Employee Training: Make It Stick

 Policies gather dust without training.
 I do: